Why Cortisol Is Blocking Your Weight Loss & How to Fix it Naturally

 Yes — but here’s the twist: the real issue isn’t cortisol itself, it’s stress.
 Cortisol is just doing its job — giving you endurance and energy in case you need to fight or flee.
 The trouble starts when your body misreads everyday annoyances as actual life-or-death situations.

-Your reptilian brain, the primal part that keeps you alive, doesn’t analyze context — it just reacts.
+The reptilian brain, the primal part that keeps you alive, doesn’t analyze context — it just reacts.
 An argument with Karen at the office?
 Gossip from coworkers?
 A car cutting you off in traffic?
 None of these are life-threatening… but your reptilian brain treats them like they are, signaling your adrenal glands to pump out cortisol just in case.

-That’s where your evolved brain — the part that can reason and keep perspective — comes in.
+That’s where our evolved brain — the part that can reason and keep perspective — comes in.
 A strong, resilient nervous system can recognize that the spat with your neighbor wasn’t a saber-toothed tiger attack, and cortisol can stand down.

 The problem?
 Modern life, constant stress, and poor diets can wear down even the strongest systems.
 That’s why it’s worth strengthening your brain and nervous system — so your body can stay calm, your hormones can stay balanced, and your weight loss efforts aren’t sabotaged by unnecessary stress signals.